Gillette Campground Sign Board

 Directions

-From Colville, head east on Highway 20 for approximately 20 miles to the Colville National Forest campground sign.
-Turn right onto Pend Oreille Lake Road (County Road 4987) and continue 1.2 miles to the campground entrance.
+From Colville, WA: Head east on Highway 20 for approximately 20 miles to the Colville National Forest campground sign.
+Turn right onto Pend Oreille Lake Road and go 1.2 miles to campground entrance.

 Amenities